cobriniklab/chevreulPlot/README.md

 - Louvain Clustering at a Range of Resolutions
 - Cell cycle state regression and labeling

-> \[!WARNING\] Chevreul was designed for full-length smart-seq based
+> \[!WARNING\] chevreulPlot was designed for full-length smart-seq based
 > single cell data.
 Default settings may not be appropriate for droplet
 > (10x) data, though most can be adjusted.
 Keep in mind best practices
 > regarding normalization, dimensional reduction, etc. when using.

 ## Installation

-You can install the released version of chevreul from
+You can install the released version of chevreulPlot from
 <a href="https://github.com/whtns/chevreul" target="_blank" rel="noopener noreferrer">github</a>
 with:

 ### Install locally and run in three steps:

-You can install chevreul locally using the following steps:
+You can install chevreulPlot locally using the following steps:

 ``` r
 install.packages("devtools")